Engineering a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 @app.post("/webhooks/slack/approval")

-async def handle_slack_approval(
+async def handle_slack_approval(request: Request):

-# 1. Verify Slack signature
+# 1. Verify Slack signature FIRST, before any body parsing

 try: